Well, I'd recommend you experience an earthquake if you can: that's a pretty unique experience, just try to avoid the strong ones!

 Seriously though, if you have 3 days you have plenty of time to head down to the Izu peninsula to try one of the authentic Japanese Onsen (Hot Spa's).
 My favourite is here: http://journals.worldnomads.com/simon_monk/story/13656/Japan/Indelible-impressions-from-Japanese-Hot-Springs

 Another experience I'd recommend would be to get up early and take the train to Kamakura for the temples and food too.
-It makes for a wonderful day out: http://www.japan-guide.com/e/e2166.html about 8 years ago
+It makes for a wonderful day out: http://www.japan-guide.com/e/e2166.html over 8 years ago

 Part of this depends on your travel dates.
 Do you know when you'll be here?
 I'd like to recommend a local festival or cultural event if there is one on during your stay... but need to know your dates first.